Proof of geometric Borg's Theorem in arbitrary dimensions: Abstract

 \section{Abstract}

-Let $\Delta+V$ be the discrete Schr\"odinger operator, where $\Delta$ is the discrete Laplacian on $\Z^d$ and the potential $V:\mathbb{Z}^d\to \C$ is $\Gamma$-periodic with $\Gamma=q_1\Z\oplus q_2 \mathbb{Z}\oplus\cdots\oplus q_d\mathbb{Z}$.
-In this study, we establish a comprehensive characterization of the complex-valued $\Gamma$-periodic functions such that the Bloch variety of $\Delta+V$ contains the graph of an entire function, in particular, we show that there are exactly $q_1q_2\cdots q_d$ such functions (up to the Floquet isospectrality and the translation).
-Moreover, by applying this understanding to real-valued functions $V$, we confirm the conjecture concerning the geometric version of Borg's theorem in arbitrary dimensions.
+Let $\Delta+V$ be the discrete Schr\"odinger operator, where $\Delta$ is the discrete Laplacian on $\mathbb{Z}^d$ and potential $V:\mathbb{Z}^d\to \C$ is $\Gamma$-periodic with $\Gamma=q_1\mathbb{Z}\oplus q_2 \mathbb{Z}\oplus\cdots\oplus q_d\mathbb{Z}$.
+In this study, we establish a comprehensive characterization of complex-valued $\Gamma$-periodic functions such that the Bloch variety of $\Delta+V$ contains a graph of an entire function, in particular, we show that there are exactly $q_1q_2\cdots q_d$ such functions (up to Floquet isospectrality and translation).
+Moreover, by applying this understanding to real-valued functions $V$, we prove that $V$ is constant if and only if the Bloch variety of $\Delta+V$ contains a graph of an entire function, which confirms the conjecture concerning the geometric version of Borg's theorem in arbitrary dimensions.